 Punishment for drug possession from public institutions, workplaces, and in the eyes of the law

-Stigmatisation of drug-users as less deserving of care and support when accessing healthcare.
+Stigmatisation of people who take drugs as less deserving of care and support when accessing healthcare.